roots/docs/sage/tailwind-css.md

 ### Default color palette

-Rather than [manually defining the editor colors](https://developer.wordpress.org/themes/advanced-topics/theme-json/#color) in your Sage-based WordPress themes by adding them to `theme.json`, your color palette as defined by your Tailwind config will be used by default for the WordPress editor.
+Rather than [manually defining the editor colors](https://developer.wordpress.org/themes/advanced-topics/theme-json/#color) by adding them to `theme.json`, your Tailwind config will be used to generate colors for the WordPress editor.

 Tailwind’s [default color palette](https://tailwindcss.com/docs/customizing-colors) is a good starting point for sites that don’t already have color/branding guidelines to follow.